AdamWongCH/analytics-thinking/2-Problem-Framing/exercise.md

 ## Tasks

-### 1. Identify the Issue
+### 1. What is unclear?

-What is unclear about this request?
+List at least 3 things that are unclear about this request.

 ---

-### 2. Ask Better Questions
+### 2. Ask better questions

-What questions would you ask to clarify the problem?
+What questions would you ask the stakeholder before starting?

+Write down at least 3 questions.

 ---

-### 3. Define the Problem
+### 3. What might the real problem be?

-Rewrite this as a clear analytics problem.
+Based on your understanding, describe what you think the stakeholder is actually trying to solve.

 ---